-The strategy behind MOL's remuneration is to provide incentives for executives and top management to perform in order to carry out the company's strategy, and reward them for the achievement of strategic goals through a combination of short-term and long-term incentives.
-The Corporate Governance and Remuneration Committee (CGRC) recognizes that remuneration plays an important role in supporting the achievement of the goals.
-Through the design of its incentive schemes, MOL wishes to ensure that executive remuneration is aligned with and supports the company's strategic objectives within a framework that closely aligns the interests of MOL executives to those of our shareholders.
+The aim of MOL's remuneration system is to provide incentives for the top management to carry out the company's strategy and reward them for the achievement of strategic goals through a combination of short-term and long-term incentives.
+The Corporate Governance and Remuneration Committee recognizes that remuneration plays an important role in supporting the achievement of goals.
+Through the design of its incentive schemes, MOL aims to ensure that executive remuneration is aligned with and supports the company's strategic objectives within a framework that closely aligns the interests of MOL executives to those of our shareholders.

-1. The MOL Group Executive Board (EB) Remuneration Matrix consists of three key pillars:
+The Executive Board (EB)'s remuneration mix consists of three key pillars:

-- ► Annual Base Salary (BS): fixed annual amount paid to the individuals - ▶ Short Term Incentive (STI): annual bonus, based on individual and company performance - ► Long Term Incentive (LTI): promotes performance driven culture and enhances the focus on the top management team to be aligned with the interests of shareholders
+- Annual Base Salary (BS): fixed annual amount paid to the individuals - Short Term Incentive (STI): annual bonus, based on individual and company performance - Long Term Incentive (LTI): promotes performance driven culture and enhances the focus on the top management team to be aligned with the interests of shareholders